SNodeC/snode.c/README.md

 This library *transitively depends* on all other necessary and only necessary SNode.C, third party, and system libraries to get a fully linked and runnable application.

-Thus, the `CMakeLists.txt` file looks like
+Thus, the `CMakeLists.txt` file for our server and client applications looks like

 ```cmake
 cmake_minimum_required(VERSION 3.3)